ric355/ultibowifi/README.md

 device (a Cypress 43445 chip).
 It supports WPA2/PSK only at the moment, and does not allow connection to open networks.
 The device driver now supports Pi Zero, Pi3 and Pi4.

-### Pi Zero and Pi3b - prerequisites for building and running the demo kernel
+### Pi Zero, Pi3b and Pi4 - prerequisites for building and running the demo kernel
 1. Must be a device with *onboard* wifi support (*not* a USB wifi device)
 2. boot device must contain c:\firmware with the correct firmware file in it (see repo folder)